The short story about Temporary Admission

 If you have questions about the above, please do not hesitate to contact us.

-1) This reply is based on solid EU working papers, but these papers are non-binding for EU member states, the topic can therefore be seen as a grey zone area.
-That is why we are mentioning this reservation and recommending that all operators have proper documentation ready to present during a customs ramp check in order to secure flights with EU passengers onboard.
+* This reply is based on solid EU working papers, but these papers are non-binding for EU member states.
+The topic can therefore be seen as a grey zone area.
+This is why we have our reservation and recommend that all operators have proper documentation ready to present during a customs ramp check to secure flights with EU passengers onboard.